Off-price: Oceania

 In Australia, the off-price segment is represented by TK Maxx stores.
-In 2015 TJX Companies acquired the local off-price network Trade Secret, which had operated since 1992 as a network of discounters offering clothes, shoes, accessories and homegoods from international and national brands with discounts reaching up to 60% of the regular retail prices.
+In 2015 TJX acquired the local off-price network Trade Secret, which had operated since 1992 as a network of discounters offering clothes, shoes, accessories and homegoods from international and national brands with discounts reaching up to 60% of the regular retail prices.
 As of early 2018, there are 38 off-price department stores operating in Australia under TK Maxx brand.

 In New Zealand the off-price format appeared in late 2018, when a local group of companies The Warehouse Group, specialising in discount trading, made the decision to open 47 off-price stores branded as Red Rack in one fell swoop.
 The benefits for customers vary from 20-60%.
 Brands found in the network include Nike, Adidas, Puma, Superdry, Fenty by Rihanna, Ben Sherman, Billabong and Paul Frank.
 The company claims to stick to the principle of treasure hunting and it organises weekly replenishment of its product range.

 Europe

 So far, the biggest off-price retailer with European roots is NOZ, which operates in France and has over 300 stores within its network, as of 2018.
 In recent years the company has opened 2 stores per month on average.
 NOZ offers mainly clothing, accessories, personal hygiene and cosmetics products, food, sports equipment, garden and household products including furniture, electronic appliances, dishes and deco goods.
 Annual turnover of the company is valued at 500 mln euros, and their suppliers total 110 000.
 NOZ notes that its purpose is to grow out of Europe into a global leader of the segment.

 A large off-price network local to France is Stokomani.
 Stokomani operates 80 stores with an average area 2000 sq. meters.
-According to 2017 statistics, the company’s revenue was 440 mln euros.
+According to 2017 statistics, the company's revenue was 440 mln euros.
 In France this segment is also occupied by Mistigriff, established in 1989 and including over 30 stores.

-The biggest off-price retailer in Europe nowadays, TK Maxx, part of the U.S. corporation of TJX Companies, showed up on the continent later than other French nationwide off-price networks: the first TK Maxx store was opened in Bristol, England, in 1994.
+The biggest off-price retailer in Europe nowadays, TK Maxx, part of the U.S. corporation of TJX, showed up on the continent later than other French nationwide off-price networks: the first TK Maxx store was opened in Bristol, England, in 1994.
 As of 2018 the company owned over 540 department stores in Europe.
 Nearly 340 stores of those are located in Great Britain and 26 more in Ireland 120 in Germany 40 in Poland 10 in Austria and eight more in the Netherlands.
 The company also maintains its own online store in Great Britain.
 HomeSense, another TK Maxx brand, has also operated in the UK since 2008.
 As of early 2018, the European subdivision of HomeSense totalled 53 stores in Great Britain and two more opened in 2017 in department stores in Ireland.
 TK Maxx and HomeSense had a cumulative revenue of 4bn euros according to 2017 statistics.

 Saks OFF 5TH also claims ambitions in Europe: the company opened its first continental stores in 2017, and as of November 2018 it has seven stores in Germany and two more in the Netherlands.